ilsilfverskiold/langchainjs-aws-service/README.md

 1. The Serverless Framework doesn't seem to allow for ES6 modules so there is a workaround using two handlers, one that processes the .mjs file which seemed to work well.

 2. Please remember to add in the faiss-node layer to both functions or you will run into trouble.
-Look at this thread here:
+Look at this thread [here.](https://github.com/hwchase17/langchainjs/issues/1930#issuecomment-1646500643)

 ## Caution
 Monitor your AWS usage to avoid unexpected charges.
 Set up billing alerts in the AWS Billing Console.